-With an inactive tool table you must always plunge vertically (Q366=0) because you cannot define a plunging angle.
+If the tool table is inactive, you must always plunge vertically (Q366=0) because you cannot define a plunging angle.

 Pre-position the tool in the machining plane to the starting position (circle center) with radius compensation R0.

 The control automatically pre-positions the tool in the tool axis.
 Make sure to program Q204 2ND SET-UP CLEARANCE correctly.